Welcome to Paprika Recipe Manager!

 Export Formats

 HTML A standard portable data format that allows you to preserve a copy of your recipe collection.
 Your recipes will be exported to a directory, with an individual HTML file for each recipe, and an index.html displaying the list of exported recipes.
-Each recipe file will contain hrecipe metadata in the HTML.
+Each recipe file will contain schema metadata in the HTML.

 .paprikarecipes Paprika's bulk recipe export format.
 These files can be easily imported into any copy of Paprika.
+Essentially a zip file containing gzipped JSON files.

 How to export your recipes